'Memory transplant' achieved in snails

 RNA stands for ribonucleic acid; it's a large molecule involved in various essential roles within biological organisms - including the assembly of proteins and the way that genes are expressed more generally.

 The scientists gave mild electric shocks to the tails of a species of marine snail called Aplysia californica.
-After these shocks were administered. the snail's defensive withdrawal reflex - where the snails contract in order to protect themselves from harm.
+After these shocks were administered, the snails' defensive withdrawal reflex - where the snails contract in order to protect themselves from harm - became more pronounced.

 When the researchers subsequently tapped the snails, they found those that had been given the shocks displayed a defensive contraction lasting about 50 seconds, while those that had not received the shocks contracted for only about one second.